puszynski/TypingBook/README.md

-# TypingBook - skill up by typing your favorite english books;
+# TypingBook - skill up by typing your favorite books!
 Typing application using .NET Core

 Application architecture was formed from .NET CORE API, .NET Library for DAL (using SQlite data base and dapper ORM);